virezox/mech/docs/readme.md

 ]}
 ~~~

-## Other sites
+## Other implementations

-I have implementations for these other sites, which I removed for now, as I am
+I have support for these other sites, which I removed for now, as I am busy
-busy with other stuff.
+with other stuff.

 BBC: